eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 includes a prefix which signifies the context of the HLRs (e.g. - ISSU for issuance), an underscore and a numerator, e.g. - ISSU_10.

-Note: If required, a reference will be made from a topic to a white paper or to a technical report, which elaborates on the background or content of the subject matter.

 ### A.2.3 High-Level Requirements

 #### A.2.3.1 Topic 1 - Accessing Public and Private Online Services with a Wallet Unit